kdoore/CS1335-Documentation/paddleDropGame.rst

 Based on `Shiffman's`_ RainDropGame, and on the program code for Learning Processing: `exercise 10.4`_, we want to build a slightly more complicated game based on this program.
 Our game will use a paddle object to try and catch the falling drops.
-We'll also use object inheritance to have several different objects that fall during our game, and we'll use the PShape object to allow the use of .svg images for interesting drop objects.
+We'll also use :ref:`Object Inheritance` to have several different objects that fall during our game, and we'll use the PShape object to allow the use of .svg images for interesting drop objects.
 Also, we'll use a Game class for methods and variables related to the game state, this will include Button class to start the game and to allow the game to be reset.
 A more advanced